 The park is named for the former Beaufort mayor, Henry C. Chambers, who created these public parks along the riverfront.

-You will find swings and benches and plenty of greenspace that is perfect for a family picnic!
+You will find swings and benches and plenty of green space that is perfect for a family picnic!
 Be sure to spend a little time taking in the beautiful views!

-Woods Memorial Bridge
+Woods Memorial Bridge Beaufort

-Visible from Chambers Waterfront park is Woods Memorial Bridge.
+Visible from Chambers Waterfront Park is Woods Memorial Bridge.
 This is the bridge that connects the mainland of Beaufort to the islands.

 While most bridges today open upwards, the Woods Memorial Bridge swings on its central axis sideways to open.
-This allows for boats that may be too tall to clear the bridge.

 It is a pretty neat feature if you get to see it open.